ailjia/24-Game/README.md

 For simplicity, division and parentheses are not considered.
 Thus, only three basic operations are allowed: addition, subtraction, multiplication.
 Note that an advanced version of the game will also allow exponentiation, roots, logarithms, and other operations.

-The goal of this repository is to find all possible 24-cards.
+The goal of this repository is to find all possible 24-cards and to create a virtual 24 game based on that.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/43505441/73023025-f5b43d00-3e2a-11ea-846c-c31c66036cc3.jpg" width="188">